Information about Acne:

 Many people attribute acne worsening to stress.
 In fact, the stress itself isn’t causing your it.
 Rather, cortisol does.
 Cortisol is an oil-releasing hormone that essentially creates the perfect environment for acne to appear.
 Cortisol increases during times of stress, so in reality, stress can indirectly cause acne as well.

 Conventional treatment for Acne

-There are many treatment options for acne, but many people in our society firmly believe that acne simply needs to run its course and then will disappear after a while.
+There are many treatment options, but many people in our society firmly believe that it simply needs to run its course and then will disappear after a while.
 This is not necessarily true, as many of those working in medicine would argue because untreated acne can cause lasting damage: scarring, dark spots, and so on.
-For many, acne also causes people to have a lower self-esteem and can even cause depression.
+For many, it also causes people to have a lower self-esteem and can even cause depression.

 For those who do believe treatment is the right way to go, there are a number of conventional treatment options available.
 That said, most of them either don’t work effectively or else come with some severe and potentially dangerous side effects.

 Skin care bought over-the-counter, actual acne medications, chemical procedures, and laser procedures all fall under the umbrella of acne treatment.
 Sometimes just a change in habit or everyday product can be considered “treatment.”
 For example, buying products that are labeled “noncomedogenic,” so they supposedly won’t clog your pores.

 Many will use acne cream for treating specific pimples.
 This cream is usually benzoyl peroxide or salicylic acid.
 Birth control pills are often taken for acne, or else prescription face gel or cream can sometimes be recommended by your doctor.
 For acne cysts, isotretinoin or other such stronger medication is prescribed by a doctor.

 Types of acne